Asymptotic enumeration of normal and hybridization networks via tree decoration: Results

 In addition, we have the following. \begin{lemma} Denote by $S_{n,k,\ell}$ the number of k-fold decorated trees $(T_k,\omega_k)$ on $[n]$ such that the induced subdivision tree has exactly $\ell$ non-leaf subdivision vertices.
 Then, for fixed $k$ and $\ell$, as $n\rightarrow\infty$,

 \end{lemma} \begin{proof} Consider induced subdivision trees with $2k-\ell$ leaves and $\ell$ non-leaf subdivision vertices.
-The $k$-fold decorated trees $(T_k, \omega_k)$ which are counted by $S_{n,k,\ell}$ are obtained from these induced subdivision trees by attaching phylogenetic trees below the leaves and replacing edges by a sequence of phylogenetic trees, including a stem edge into the root, which has to be added to the induced subdivision tree.
+The $k$-fold decorated trees $(T_k, \omega_k)$ which are counted by $S_{n,k,\ell}$ are obtained from these induced subdivision trees by attaching phylogenetic trees below the leaves and replacing edges by (ordered) sequences of phylogenetic trees suitably relabelled (which is automatically done by the use of exponential generating functions; see the sequence construction in Section II.2 of \cite{FlSe}), including an ancestral root edge into the root, which has to be added to the induced subdivision tree.
 Note that, by Lemma~\ref{number-of-edges}, there are $4k-1-\ell$ such sequences in total.

 The construction above, in terms of exponential generating function, gives the following for a fixed induced subdivision tree:

 where

 counts phylogenetic trees and thus $1/(1-r(z))$ counts sequences of phylogenetic trees.